 Lt.
 David Quick posted this requirement update on Instagram today – which felt fitting given our official launch!
-As a fellow hose nerd, Lt.
+As a fellow fire hose nerd, Lt.
 Quick sits on the NFPA technical committee alongside our head engineer and takes great pride in pushing for higher hose standards.

 [ The first half of this was written by Lt.
 David Quick – reposted from Instagram @thehosenerd ]